Court of Appeal of Tanzania

 Applicant failed to show good cause for extension; alleged illegality not apparent and prospects of success insufficient.

-Extension of time – requirement to show good cause – alleged illegality must be apparent on the face of the record to constitute good cause – procedural missteps, wrong forum and relitigation do not justify extension – prospects of success alone insufficient.
+• Civil procedure — extension of time — procedural missteps, wrong forum and relitigation do not justify extension — prospects of success alone insufficient

 8 December 2022